The Data Transformation Challenges with EAI

 Granularity

 The granularity pattern is the most complex pattern of the four.
 Here, a source value can be related to several potential target values.
-The goal is to identify source characteristics that sufficiently provide an inference of what the right target value should be. test A common practical scenario of granularity would be products.
+The goal is to identify source characteristics that sufficiently provide an inference of what the right target value should be.
+A common practical scenario of granularity would be products.
 A business partner integration provides the product identifier to the integration as part of the transaction.
 Internally, this product is further refined in various grades, specifications, or characteristics.
 However, the source message is missing these vital characteristics.
 The key issue to examine is how to define the product in such a way that the source message will, by default, incorporate sufficient characteristics so that at least the number of possible outcomes can be reduced.

 The x-reference patterns described above outline the most common scenarios encountered within an enterprise application integration solution.
 Recognizing these patterns is vital to developing the right x-reference solution and being better able to incorporate these scenarios into the integration.